T-47 Microphone Kit

 T-47 Mic Kit At A Glance

-- Vintage circuit design: single-stage JFET and transformer
+- Vintage circuit design: single-stage JFET with custom-wound transformer

 - Solid brass 34mm K47-style capsule